Metallic Spheres

-Metallic Spheres is the tenth studio album released by ambient techno group the Orb in October 2010 and features the Pink Floyd guitarist David Gilmour and the Killing Joke bassist Youth.
+Metallic Spheres is the tenth studio album by the ambient techno group the Orb, released in October 2010.
+It features the Pink Floyd guitarist David Gilmour and the Killing Joke bassist Youth.
 It spent three weeks on the UK charts, reaching number 12.
+In 2023, the album was remixed, partially re-recorded and released as Metallic Spheres in Colour.

 Production

+The album came about after David Gilmour released an online single, "Chicago - Change the World" (a re-titled cover of the Graham Nash song "Chicago"), in support of Gary McKinnon.
+It was remixed by the Orb, who asked if Gilmour would provide some extra guitar parts.
+These were recorded in one day in June, 2009, at Youth's Wandsworth studio, the Dreaming Cave, resulting in a 25-minute track.
+Youth and the Orb expanded this to the eventual album.

-The album was produced by Youth and recorded in June, 2009 at "The Dreaming Cave", in Wandsworth.
-Engineering was done by Tim Bran (of Dreadzone) and David Nock.
+It was produced by Youth and engineered by Tim Bran (of Dreadzone) and David Nock.
 Mixing was done by Youth, with mix engineering from Bran, Nock and Michael Rendall at "The Study" in 2010.
 Mastering was done by Andy Baldwin at Metropolis Studios in London.
 A headphone version was released as the second disc of the deluxe 2-CD edition, with sound design by Mike Brady, recording by Mike Brady, David Nock and Michael Rendall, and mixing by Youth.